Nicholas Soames: Allegations of sexism

 According to the book Women in Parliament published in 2005, Soames has been named as the most prolific source of vulgar and sexist comments in the Houses of Parliament, with several female MPs stating that he has made vulgar comments to them.
 Soames regarded the claims as 'nonsense'.
 Barbara Follett said in 2007 that Soames was the worst of the sexist MPs in parliament.

 On 31 January 2017, Soames made 'woofing' noises at Tasmina Ahmed-Sheikh when she was asking the foreign secretary, Boris Johnson, a question in the House of Commons.
 Ahmed-Sheikh called a point of order to bring the speaker's attention to the noises.
 John Bercow, the speaker, described the noises as "discourteous and that expression should not be used", and Soames was asked to apologise.
 He did so, saying he was only offering her a "friendly canine salute" in reply to her "snapped" question.

 Removal and restoration of whip

 On 3 September 2019, Soames joined 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson and pass a motion allowing backbenchers to take control of the House of Commons timetable in order to pass a bill to stop a no-deal exit from the EU without parliamentary approval.
 Effectively, they helped block Johnson's Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs, requiring them to sit as independents.
 If Soames had decided to stand for re-election in a future election, the party would have blocked his selection as a Conservative candidate.

 Soames announced that he would not be standing in the 2019 general election.
 On 29 October, Boris Johnson restored the whip for him and 9 other MPs.

+Other political positions

+After the World Central Kitchen aid convoy attack that killed seven aid workers in April 2024, he called for the British government to stop selling weapons to Israel.
+He also urged the government to recognise Palestine as a sovereign state based on the 1967 borders and described the UK as a "midwife at the birth of Israel".